jeffThompson/DesigningWithData/Week06-RaceInAmerica/README.md

 * Include at least three separate visualizations as well as text, quotes, images, video, etc that weave a story about your topic
 * A published dataset with citation to the original source(s)

-*Above: an image of W.E.B.
-Du Bois' "Data Portraits"*
+*Above: a collection of some of the hand-drawn visualizations by W.E.B.
+Du Bois from his "Data Portraits" project, circa 1900*

 ***